Winning again – the challenge of ongoing excellence

 - Does it give you, with your Sponsor’s support, the authority to change?

 - Can you put together a small, carefully selected team (3-7 people) to investigate, work on and implement solutions – not merely recommend solutions?

 For the majority of people, their Lean Six Sigma training helps them answer these questions, which means that most organisations who invest in improvement training do get a degree of success at first.
 They get their first ‘Gold Medal’.

 You would think that this first result would be enough to drive them to go on and achieve further results.

-However, much like two thirds of the athletes, many change agents get little or no assistance in dealing with the future demands on them.
+However, much like two-thirds of the athletes, many change agents get little or no assistance in dealing with future demands on them.

 We hear all kinds of reasons why people were unable to sustain the momentum including:

 “I was required to get on with my day job’

 “‘We launched a huge improvement or change programme with little resource, authority or budget to support it and it just eventually died a death’